-- Communicate all CEP requirements. - Provide exceptional customer support for day-to-day occurrences. - Recruit and train high-quality faculty mentors. - Support the high school instructors' course syllabus and academic freedom. - Provide annual professional development. - Pay for administration of the Next-Generation Accuplacer test. - Register high school students for transcripted college credit. - Communicate and respond in a timely manner to all correspondence. - Make on-site high school visits (when requested) to meet with students, parents, instructors and/or administrators. - Adhere to NACEP standards and maintain programmatic accreditation.
+- Communicate all CEP requirements. - Provide exceptional customer support for day-to-day occurrences. - Recruit and train high-quality faculty mentors. - Support the high school instructors' course syllabus and academic freedom. - Provide annual professional development. - Register high school students for transcripted college credit. - Communicate and respond in a timely manner to all correspondence. - Make on-site high school visits (when requested) to meet with students, parents, instructors and/or administrators. - Adhere to NACEP standards and maintain programmatic accreditation.